starlilyth/Linux-PoolManager/README.md

 Once installed, simply visit the IP of your miner in a browser.
 PoolManager enables and uses SSL (https), so be sure to open port 443 on any firewalls or routers if necessary.

 If you wish to remove PoolManager, you can run the remove-pm.sh script in the same directory you ran install-pm.sh

+EMAIL NOTES: You wont be able to use a non SSL/TLS configuration unless you install a local mail server.
+BAMT comes with no proper MTA, just 'esmtp' which is an outbound only SMTP connector to a real mail server (like Gmail).
+BAMT and true clones have the necessary modules to use this with a TLS connection, but NOT plain SSL.
+Gmail works with port 587 and TLS.

 -----